stacklane/docs/🗄/Article/dev.md

 title: Development
 ---

-Stacklane doesn't require any special UI setup to start coding &mdash; everything needed to run a Stacklane site is in standard file formats, hosted in a BitBucket or GitHub GIT repository.
+Stacklane doesn't require any special UI setup to start coding -- everything needed to run a Stacklane site is in standard file formats, hosted in a BitBucket or GitHub GIT repository.
 For ease of testing, we recommend using WebStorm and its Stacklane plugin.